The tropical $n$-gonal construction: Rational polyhedral spaces and tropical homology

 \begin{definition} Let $X$ be a rational polyhedral space.
 A \emph{local face structure} at a point $x \in X$ is a finite polyhedral complex $\Sigma$ such that \begin{enumerate} \item $x$ is contained in the topological interior of $|\Sigma|$, \item there exists a chart $U \to V \subseteq \overline{\RR}^n$ of $X$ such that $|\Sigma| \subseteq U$, \item $x$ is contained in every inclusion maximal cell of $\Sigma$. \end{enumerate} \end{definition}

 Face structures are higher-dimensional analogues of graph models for tropical curves.

 \begin{definition} Let $X$ be a rational polyhedral space.
-A \emph{tropical $k$-cycle} is a function $A : X \to \ZZ$ such that the following properties hold. \begin{enumerate} \item $A$ is \emph{locally constructible}, i.e. for every $x \in X$ there is a local face structure $\Sigma$ at $x$ such that the restriction to the relative interior $A|_{\operatorname{relint}(\sigma)}$ is locally constant for every $\sigma \in \Sigma$. \item For every $x \in X$ the germ of $A$ at $x$ (extended to be constant along all lines through the origin) defines a tropical fan $k$-cycle on the real tangent space $T^\ZZ_x (X) \otimes_\ZZ \RR$ at $x$. \end{enumerate}
+A \emph{tropical $k$-cycle} is a function $A : X \to \ZZ$ such that the following properties hold. \begin{enumerate} \item $A$ is \emph{locally constructible}, i.e. for every $x \in X$ there is a local face structure $\Sigma$ at $x$ such that the restriction to the relative interior $A|_{\operatorname{relint}(\sigma)}$ is locally constant for every $\sigma \in \Sigma$. \item For every $x \in X$ the germ of $A$ at $x$ (extended to be constant along all lines through the origin) defines a tropical fan $k$-cycle on the real tangent space $T^\ZZ_x (X) \otimes_\ZZ \RR$ at $x$. \end{enumerate} The set of tropical $k$-cycles on $X$ is denoted $Z_k(X)$.